 The emphasis is on skill, passing and dribbling rather than physical strength.
 This makes it great for young children who’re still ‘filling out’ and who may struggle against older, bigger, stronger players.
 So, you need a special ball.
 Most manufacturers have something on offer.

-Mitre for example has the Newbula Futsal ball.
-It has a 30% reduction to its bounce and features a grained surface to the outer casing.
-This makes it easier to control.
-It also features a tough, hard-wearing, hand-stitched PVC casing, which makes it resistant to rough Futsal surfaces.
+Mitre, for example, has the Tempest Futsal ball.
+It has a reduced bounce and features a grained surface to the outer casing, which makes it easier to control.
+It also features a tough, hard-wearing, hand-stitched PVC casing, which makes it resistant to rough surfaces.
 As well as the standard size 4 ball for Futsal, it is also available in size 3.